4 min read

 Should You use M1 Finance?

-I personally use M1 Finance to invest in individual stocks because it offers free trades, no management fees, and automated-allocation investing.
+I personally use M1 Finance to invest because it offers free trades, no management fees, and automated-allocation investing.
 The pie charts also offer an easy way for me to visualize my portfolio holdings and the design of the site makes the investing experience enjoyable.

 Full Disclosure: Nothing on this site should ever be considered to be advice, research or an invitation to buy or sell any securities, please see my Terms & Conditions page for a full disclaimer.